 - Grounding or Earthing terminal.

-How a 3 or multiple light switch works
+How a multiple or 3-way switch work

 A three-way switch toggles ON and OFF the light fixture like other switches.
 But they do this from two ends.

 When the toggles from both ends are up or down, the circuit is complete and the light will be ON.
 When the toggles are opposite, the circuit is open and there will be no light.
-This allows any of the switches to power ON/OFF the light.
+This allows any of the regulators to power ON/OFF the light.

 - Four in one screwdriver